 How can I contact you?

-For professional inquiries or truly urgent matters (like important corrections), you can email me at my new blog-themed address: firstname.lastname@example.org.
+For professional inquiries (want to hire me?) or truly urgent matters (important corrections), you can email me at my blog-themed address: email@example.com.
 Don’t email me asking for free stuff; please comment with your requests on the appropriate blogposts.